meganz/MEGAchat/WebrtcAndroid.md

 `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<WebRTC_output_x64>/clang_x64`
 `ninja -C <WebRTC_output_x64>`

 The resulting libraries `libwebrtc.a` for each platform should be located in each `<WebRTC_output_XXX>/obj`.
-The libraries should be copy to <Android_Path>/android2/app/src/main/jni/megachat/webrtc/ with a specific name for every architecture
+The libraries should be copied into `<Android_Path>/android2/app/src/main/jni/megachat/webrtc/` with a specific name for every architecture.
 * `arm 32 => libwebrtc_arm.a`
 * `arm 64 => libwebrtc_arm.a`
 * `x86    => libwebrtc_x86.a`
 * `x64    => libwebrtc_x86_64.a`

-Furthermore, you have to copy from `<webRTCAndroid>/src` next directories:
+Furthermore, you need to copy the following folders from `<webRTCAndroid>/src` as below:

   `cp -R third_party/abseil-cpp <Android_Path>/android2/app/src/main/jni/megachat/webrtc/include/third_party/`
   `cp -R third_party/boringssl <Android_Path>/android2/app/src/main/jni/megachat/webrtc/include/third_party/`